-We rely on honey bees and wild pollinators to pollinate the crops that keep us healthy, but around the world pollinator populations are declining.
+We rely on pollinators to pollinate the crops that keep us healthy, but around the world insect populations are declining.

 The interacting factors of habitat loss, agricultural intensification, pests, disease and climate change contribute to these declines.
 Understanding the reasons for these pollinator losses and providing conservation guidance requires detailed information on the habitat requirements and foraging preferences of pollinating insects.